alleycat58uk/xapi/recipes/reading-list-view.md

 This recipe defines the structure and terms to record the experience of viewing a reading list

 ### Actor
-Common Statement Identifier:  Actor.A

 #### Entity Example:
-The actor entity describes the individual that is viewing a vle a reading list.
+The actor entity describes the individual that is viewing  a reading list.

 _ToDo: Where does this information come from?_